4paradigm/OpenMLDB/docs/en/tutorial/tutorial_sql_2.md

 | purchase_amt  | DOUBLE    | Purchase Amount                  |
 | purchase_type | STRING    | Purchase Type: Cash, Credit Card |

-In the traditional relational database, the most common way to obtain the information from multiple tables is to use JOIN.
-However, in feature engineering, JOIN of common database can not meet the efficiency requirement.
-The main reason is that our main sample table has a **label** column for training, and each value of this column only correspond to one row of the data records.
-We hope that the number of rows in the result table should be consistent with that in the main table after JOIN operation.

 ## 2. LAST JOIN